|

 Salmon it receives.
 The Garden's fine gravel

-bottom makes for excellent spawning habitat.
-The Salmon
+bottom makes for excellent spawning habitat for the

 population in the Garden River is thriving.
 The Pinks in